-Maple Citrus Salmon combines sweet, savory and zesty flavors with smooth and juicy textures for the ultimate quick meal.
+This Maple Citrus Salmon recipe combines sweet, savory and zesty flavors with smooth and juicy textures for the ultimate quick meal.
 The next time you have a hankering for a salmon fillet, this recipe is the best.

 It really isn’t that hard to cook salmon at home.
-And unlike other meats that need to be cooked thoroughly, salmon (if handled properly and kept at the right temperture) is actually best served medium.
+And unlike other lean meat that need to be cooked thoroughly, salmon (if handled properly and kept at the right temperature) is actually best served medium.

-When the white stuff starts to ooze out, your salmon is close to being overdone, take it out!
+- When the white stuff starts to ooze out, your salmon is close to being done (if not overdone), take it out!

-So stop being scared of making salmond and make it one of your easy, go-to and healthy weeknight meals!
+So stop being scared of making citrus salmon and make it one of your easy, go-to and healthy weeknight meals!